mcavs/ECML2024_Imbalanced_Rashomon_Paper/README.md

     - These files can be used to reproduce the following plots.

 ## Data
-The Rashomon set is created on the tasks within the imbalanced benchmark dataset proposed by Stando et al. (2023), as provided in the following table.
+The Rashomon set is created on the tasks within the imbalanced benchmark dataset provided in the following table.

 | Dataset            | Imbalanced ratio | #Samples | #Variables |
 |--------------------|------------------|----------|------------|